CPHS/OPHS Glossary of Terms

 Office for Protection of Human Subjects:

-the Office of Research Administration and Compliance.
-The OPHS staff
+Office of Research Administration and Compliance.
+The OPHS staff provide

-provide administrative support to UC Berkeley’s Committee for
+administrative support to UC Berkeley’s Committee for Protection

-Protection of Human Subjects (CPHS) and serve as a liaison between
+of Human Subjects (CPHS) and serve as a liaison between the committee,

-the committee, and the research community as well as other administrative
+and the research community as well as other administrative units.
+For

 Off-Label use:

-not approved by FDA labeling.
-Physicians using good medical practice
+approved by FDA labeling.
+Physicians using good medical practice and

 for treatment (i.e., non-research purposes) using their best knowledge